The Global Swim Series season runs from May 1st to April 30th the following year

 5) Winners – as well as having individual age group recognition for each of the 4 categories (Male Wetsuit, Female Wetsuit, Male Non-Wetsuit, Female Non-Wetsuit), there will be 3 types of major champions:

-- The 4 winners of the Global Swim Series. (based on the Global Ranking, as described below)
+- The 4 winners of the Global Swim Series. (based on the Global Ranking, as described below.
+These swimmers are the “GSS Global Champions” and have their name on the trophy.)

-- The 4 winners of each Regional Championship Race for each distance. (based solely on time at that race)
+- The winners of each GSS Regional Championship Race for each distance. (based solely on time at the race)

-- The 4 winners of the Global Championship Race for each distance. (based solely on the time at that race)
+- The winners of the GSS Global Championship Race for each distance. (based solely on the time at the race)

 2) Points in the series are added up throughout the season with all the GSS races you do around the globe counting towards your total score.